jmschnei/jmschnei.github.io/_publications/2017-01-01-dfki-dkt-at-semeval-2017-task-8-rumour-detection.md

 slidesurl: ""
 paperurl: ""
 bibtexurl: ""
 citation: "Ankit Srivastava.
-(2017).
-"DFKI-DKT at SemEval-2017 Task 8: Rumour Detection and Classification Using Cascading Heuristics." *In Proceedings of the 11th International Workshop on Semantic Evaluation (SemEval-2017), pages 477-481, Vancouver, Canada, 8 2017.
+(2017). \"DFKI-DKT at SemEval-2017 Task 8: Rumour Detection and Classification Using Cascading Heuristics.\" *In Proceedings of the 11th International Workshop on Semantic Evaluation (SemEval-2017), pages 477-481, Vancouver, Canada, 8 2017.
 Association for Computational Linguistics.*."
 ---